jbolns/WRD_to/README.md

 ### Notes
 - The script is given as a *.bas* file, which can be imported easily into Word's VBA console.
 - Alternatively, the repo contains a Word document with the script preloaded and dummy text, for testing.
-- The *jpg* file is also for testing (and needs to be placed in the same folder as the Word document being converted).
+- The *jpg* file is also for testing (and must be located in the same folder as the Word document).

 ### Pending:
 - [ ] Documentation.
 Currently, you would need to read the VBA code to understand the script's capacities and limitations, and how it works.